SpaceTeam/space-trace/README.md

 ## Getting started

 You can either set up the environment yourself or use the VSCode Docker environment.
-Some dependencies, such as zbar, are platform-specific and therefore cause potential installation issues (e.g. on Windows and Mac M1 Apple Silicon).
+Some dependencies, such as `zbar`, are platform-specific and therefore cause potential installation issues (e.g. on Windows and Mac M1 Apple Silicon).
 With the Docker VSCode setup, you should not encounter such issues.

-#### Without Docker
+### Without Docker

-Install Python3.8 (or higher), zbar, popper, libxml2
+Install Python3.8 (or higher), `zbar`, `popper`, `libxml2`

 Install all dependencies with: